Taoti/REPEAT/docs/notes/2-17/README.md

 * Concluded Drupal files should be separated from PL source folder

 ## Proposed Structure
-* Based on Nick's proposed plans from last week, modified to separate PL patterns from files intended for Drupal
+* Based on Nick's proposed plans from last week, modified to separate PL patterns (in source folder) from files intended for Drupal (in components folder)

 ```
-REPEAT/70
+REPEAT/70/
   components/
     drupal/
       paragraph-text-image/